rbrune/btcsim/README.md

 Purpose
 -------

-BTCsim is a stochastic event-based continous-time Bitcoin network simulator.
+BTCsim is a stochastic event-based continuous-time Bitcoin network simulator.
 It can be used to study block chain generation and forking, block propagation, network dynamics and miner/mining-pool interactions and strategies.